Skip to content

 Preview and Record Generation

 This is the business end of this application and most of the user interaction function is disabled when in either of these modes.
-The only interaction allowed is to stop the preview or record, or adjust the volume, equalizer, and compressor parameters while previewing.
+The only interaction allowed is to pause the preview or stop the recording, or adjust the reverb, volume, equalizer, and compressor parameters while previewing.

 While previewing or recording is being done, filters are applied to determine which sources will be used to build the audio routing graph.
 These filters take into account the presence of a timeline interval, and track and generator solo and mute settings.
 An array of sources is constructed that contains all of the information needed to construct the audio routing graph.

 Generation involves the building of the audio routing graph for the composition.
 There could be several thousand sources and related audio nodes in the full composition.
 Trying to realize the entire graph for preview or record is problematic and the memory required may be excessive.
-A scheme has been developed to only realize a portion of the graph, discard that portion and realize another portion.
-This algorithm is different for preview and record.
+Scheme have been developed to only realize a portion of the graph, discard that portion and realize another portion.
+These schemes are different for preview and record.

 Preview provides a display overlay that contains three areas: